Niiok/niiok.github.io/opengl_1.md

 1. Default block
     - Default block uniforms are just like sending vertex attributes but use glUniform*() instead glVertexAttrib*().

 2. Uniform block (buffer)
+   - stored in buffer with interface form (UBO) just like vertex buffer

 - - - - - - - - - - - - - - - - - - - -